NamanKejriwal/WanderPlanItineraryGenerator/README.md

 🌍 Wanderplan – Smart Itinerary Generator ✈️

-Wanderplan is a frontend-only web app that generates a personalized, day-wise travel plan based on your destination, budget, and travel dates.
+Wanderplan is a frontend-only web app that generates a personalized, day-wise travel plan based on your destination, budget, and travel month.
 Built using HTML, CSS, and vanilla JavaScript.

 ⸻